fantoine/csrf-route-bundle/README.md

 ### Twig integration

-As the bundle provides a custom router, CSRF tokens are automatically append to url generated with `path(...)` and `url(...)` on Twig templates.
+As the bundle provides a custom router, CSRF tokens are automatically appended to url generated with `path(...)` and `url(...)` on Twig templates.

 ### Routers compatibility